-Sites seeking SAS-SM certification for the first time for a SM service should refer to the details of Provisional Certification contained in section 3 instead.
+Primary Sites seeking SAS-SM certification for the first time for a SM service should refer to the details of Provisional Certification contained in section 0 instead.

-4.1 Certification Process
+6.1 Certification Process

-The initial Full Certification and Certification Renewal Process ("Certification Process") begins with the conduct of a first full Audit or a Renewal Audit at a Site.
+The initial Full Certification and Certification Renewal Process ("Certification Process") begins with the conduct of a first Audit (other than a Dry Audit) or a Renewal Audit at a Site or Cloud Region.